FIELD OF STUDY

 • “Roofing,” article for the Oxford Encyclopedia of Ancient Greece and Rome (ed.
 J. Neils) (2009).

-• “Carpenter,” “Artisans, Greece and Rome,” “Technitai,” and “Forests” for the Wiley-Blackwell Encyclopedia of Ancient History; 20 volume Project (forthcoming).
+• “Carpenter,” “Artisans, Greece and Rome,” “Technitai,” and “Forests” for the Wiley-Blackwell Encyclopedia of Ancient History; 13 volume Project edited by R. S. Bagnall, K. Brodersen, C. Champion, A Erskine, and S. Huebner (2012).

 U.S. Department of Defense Legacy Project: Coordinator of efforts to provide training materials for U.S. military stationed in Iraq and Afghanistan to facilitate the preservation of cultural heritage (archaeological sites and other standing monuments).
 Resulted with: Ulrich, Rush, and Paley, playing cards with training advice for the Department of Defense, Legacy Resource Management Program and Center for Environmental Management of Military Lands.
 100,000 copies.